kiba/Writings/for_science/chp17_first_contact.md

 "Good evening, I am Doctor Bartholomew Oobleck of Beacon Academy, and you must be Sasaki, Archer, and Rose," he rapid fire introduced himself.
 "I am a historian, and I have a very keen interest in the histories of your world.
 So, if you don't mind, I would love to talk history."

 "Um, sure.
-Though nobody's here are historians.
+Though nobody here are historians.
 We're all engineers."
 I answered.
 He took a chair.

 "No problem, I was looking into the average layperson's view of the world.
 If public announcements and briefing materials were to be believed, your world has no grimm, or dust, and you somehow achieved a world population of seven billion human beings, even more by Sidonians record.
 Yet you still have wars, at least two horrifying devastating world wars, in fact.
-Why do you people fight wars.?"
+Why do you people fight wars?"

 Already, the professor had his notepad and pen ready to scribble down what the three of us have to say.

 "Why wouldn't it be any other way?"
 I said.

-"If we trace the root cause of wars of Remnant, most were blamed on the grimm.
-The last great war was caused in part by a desire to eliminate all emotions and individuality from the population to ensure that the Grimm will not cause the downfall of civilization."
+"If we trace the root cause of wars of Remnant, most were blamed on the Grimm," the professor said.
+"The last great war was caused in part by a desire to eliminate all emotions and individuality from the population to ensure that the Grimm will not cause the downfall of civilization."

 "If human nature is the same on Remnant, then I am pretty sure that you guys went to war for the same reason we do.
 Political self-determination, economic competition, territorial disputes, pure naked ambition, and so on."